wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 = Video Tutorial =
 [youtube http://www.youtube.com/watch?v=jAqd0SjLQ_M]
+<small>Version 3.1.0 tutorial video. new one coming soon.</small>

 = Just Won't to Disable One or Two? =
-With the new settings form under dashboard, it easy.
+With the settings form under dashboard, it easy.
 Just check the things you won't disabled.
+Also if you would like to disable just one plugin, use the Disable Plugins Individually setting.

 == Frequently Asked Questions ==
 = Q: How is this plugin different from the other disable updates plugins? =